mmcatdb/mmcat/documentation/content/en/gettingStarted/quickStart.md

 ### Theory

 The framework is based on selected theoretical concepts.
-It is impossible to utilize all its functionalities without understanding the concepts first.
+It is impossible to utilize all its features without understanding the concepts first.
 A brief introduction to the theoretical background can be found [here](../theoreticalBackground/overview.md).

 ### Usage